Curious as to who invented the acoustic guitar and when?

-It would be highly unlikely that due to the addition of strings that the kithara eventually evolved into the guitarra.
-For most people, visually the kithara would be considered more closely associated with the harp due to lacking a distinct neck.
+It would be highly unlikely that due to the addition of strings the kithara eventually evolved into the Guitarra.
+For most people, visually the kithara would be considered more closely associated with the harp due to its lacking a distinct neck.

 Stringed instruments of the middle ages

-It is here where much of the debate is triggered surrounding the evolution of the guitar.
+It is the middle-ages, where much of the debate is triggered surrounding the evolution of the guitar.
 While some believe the guitar to be an invention of Europe during the middle ages, there is also significant evidence to support the influence of the Arabic ‘oud‘ and its contribution to the development of the guitar.

 The oud is considered the precursor to the lute and may play an important role in the evolution of what we now identify as the guitar.
-But far from just being an important stepping stone, the Oud was a significant instrument in its own right that bridged the cultural divide between the East and West during the middle ages.
+But far from just being an important stepping stone, the oud was a significant instrument in its own right that bridged the cultural divide between the East and West during the middle ages.

-The term ‘vihuela’ was used to describe three variants of stringed instruments that utilised a neck and fretboard.
+The term ‘vihuela’ was used to describe three variants of stringed instruments that utilized a neck and fretboard.
 Of these, the vihuela da mano became most popular and was played with the fingers.
 The vihuela de peñola was played with a plectrum, while the third category of vihuela, the vihuela de arco was played with a bow.

-At much the same time, 4 and 5 course guitars were being developed which had an obvious visual connection to the modern acoustic guitar.
+At much the same time, 4 and 5-course guitars were being developed which had an obvious visual connection to the modern acoustic guitar.

 The cittern (cithren)

-The mandolin was another popular stringed instrument dating back to the middle ages.
-Bearing a close resemblance to the medievil lute, the mandolin utilised 4 strings (like many of the renaissance period stringed instruments) and was thought to have influenced the design of the cittern.
+The mandolin was another popular instrument dating back to the middle ages.
+Bearing a close resemblance to the medieval lute, the mandolin utilized 4 strings (like many of the renaissance period stringed instruments) and was thought to have influenced the design of the cittern.

 The modern classical guitar

-Why the acoustic guitar was invented
+Why and How the Modern acoustic guitar was invented